immcantation/dowser/docs/topics/bootstrapTrees.md

 :   a named vector specifying colors for each state

 resolve
 :   how should polytomies be resolved?
+0=none, 1=max parsminy, 2=max ambiguity + polytomy skipping,
+3=max ambiguity

 rep
 :   current bootstrap replicate (experimental)